 Illegally-parked vehicles, those creating a hazard and abandoned vehicles are subject to towing and impoundment at the owner’s expense.
-Canisius College shall be exempt from any and all liability for any damage to the vehicle.
+Canisius University shall be exempt from any and all liability for any damage to the vehicle.

 People who drive vehicles on campus are subject at all times to the motor vehicle laws of the state of New York and, where applicable, to the ordinances of the city of Buffalo.